Welcome to our FAQ! Feel free to continue reading and learn more about the WMSO…

 How big is the William & Mary Symphony Orchestra?

-The WMSO is a full symphony orchestra with up to 95 members consisting of strings, woodwinds, brass, and percussion.
+WMSO is a full symphony orchestra with just over 100 members in the 2025-26 season consisting of strings, woodwinds, brass, percussion, and more!

 What is the time commitment, and can you get credit for playing?

-The Symphony maintains a collegiate but professional atmosphere during rehearsals, starting and ending them on time.
-Our conductor, Dr. Grandis, emails a detailed rehearsal schedule for the upcoming week specifying the order and length of rehearsed pieces.
-You may also opt to join WMSO on its annual spring tour.
+The Symphony maintains a collegiate but professional atmosphere during rehearsals, starting and ending on time.
+Our conductor, Professor Grandis, emails a detailed rehearsal schedule for the upcoming week specifying the order and length of rehearsed pieces.
+You are also encouraged to join WMSO on its annual spring tour.

 Where does WMSO rehearse and perform?

-Rehearsals are held in the Rehearsal Room at the Music Building, home to W&M’s Music Department.
-The Symphony performs at the Concert Hall, also in the Music Building.
+Rehearsals are held in Music 116 in the Music Arts Center, home to W&M’s Music Department.
+The Symphony performs in the Concert Hall, also in the Music Arts Center.

 There are five annual concerts for the ensemble: